FMCorz/moodle-availability_xp/README.md

 Features
 --------

+- Restrict access to users strictly at level x.
 - Restrict access to users with a level greater or equal than x.

 Requirements
 ------------

-- Moodle 2.7 or greater.
+- Moodle 3.1 or greater.
 - Block [Level up!](https://github.com/FMCorz/moodle-block_xp)

 How to use